yowainwright/intrinsic-dependencies/README.md

 This keeps the project pure, small, and as close to "just node" as possible.

 For development, esbuild, prettier and eslint are used because no similar functionality is provided by "just node".

+---

+Made by [@yowainwright](https://github.com/yowainwright) for fun with passion!
+MIT, 2024.